Doing Business with the County

 - Disposal of Surplus Property

-BuyNet.
-There is no fee for any supplier to register, receive email
+must register on BuyNet.
+There is no fee for any supplier to register,

-awarded a contract.
+solicitations, or be awarded a contract.
 It is simple and easy to do.
-If you have

-solicitations does not require a registration.
-However, if you attempt
+viewing solicitations does not require a registration.
+However, if you

-to download a document you will be asked to register.
-Register with
+attempt to download a document you will be asked to register.
+Register

-BuyNet today and begin receiving notice of business opportunities from
+with BuyNet today and begin receiving notice of business opportunities

-the County of San Diego.
-The County does not mail out bid notices to
+from the County of San Diego.
+The County does not mail out bid notices

 Other than that, the County of San Diego does not utilize prequalified suppliers except as identified separately for a particular procurement.
 Our goal is to seek competition for all County requirements for goods and services to the maximum extent possible.
 There are no setasides for small businesses.